stijn-dejongh/lovecraft_public_domain/raw_converts/lf.md

 But though the dreaded Martenses were gone, the fear of the haunted house continued; and grew very acute when new and strange stories arose among the mountain decadents.
 There it stood;
 deserted, feared, and linked with the vengeful ghost of Jan Martense.
-There it still stood on the night I dug in Jan Martense&rsquo;s grave.
+There it still stood on the night I dug in Jan Martense's grave.

   I have described my protracted digging as idiotic, and such it indeed was in object and method.
-The coffin of Jan Martense had soon been unearthed&mdash;it now held only dust and nitre&mdash;but in my fury to exhume his ghost I delved irrationally and clumsily down beneath where he had lain.
-God knows what I expected to find&mdash;I only felt that I was digging in the grave of a man whose ghost stalked by night.
+The coffin of Jan Martense had soon been unearthed--it now held only dust and nitre--but in my fury to exhume his ghost I delved irrationally and clumsily down beneath where he had lain.
+God knows what I expected to find--I only felt that I was digging in the grave of a man whose ghost stalked by night.

   It is impossible to say what monstrous depth I had attained when my spade,